A Survey on Scalable LoRaWAN for Massive IoT: Recent Advances, Potentials, and Challenges: Scalable LoRaWAN Use Cases

-Due to its power in enabling long-range communication with low power consumption LoRa communication systems have been widely considered for diverse applications related to IoT devices.
-It allows establishing a smart system as a smart building, smart grid based on battery powred IoT devices requiring a low DR operating with low computation capability.
-In addition, it is considered for space to ground communication purposes due to its long communication range and its immunity to different signal propagation drawbacks as the doppler effect and path loss.
-In this section, we survey the latest use cases of LoRa communication systems, such as applications domains are distinguished into four categories: LoRa-Based localization systems, Smart-to-ground LoRa- based communication, smart building, and environmental monitoring.
+As stated in the literature, LoRa communication systems have been widely considered to build diverse IoT applications due to their long-range communication, low power consumption, and immunity against interference or concurrent TX collisions.
+This consideration is due to the CSS modulation and its multiple features, such as the SF, TP, CR, DR, BW, and CF, managed by an ADR mechanism for efficient wireless communication based on battery-powered LoRa devices.
+However, due to the rapid growth of the network density across many LoRaWAN applications, scalability is becoming a central problem for LoRa-based massive IoT applications to keep it within the scope of LPWAN technology.
+Previous sections describe different solutions proposed in the literature to enhance LoRaWAN scalability.
+This section describes some of these applications requiring a scalable LoRaWAN.

-\subsection{Space-to-ground communications}
+\subsection{Space-to-Ground Communications}

-LoRa has been proposed in the last few years as a leading technology enabling wireless network service in space due to its power in providing long-range communication and the great interest of the research community to establish Low Earth Orbit (LEO) satellites (Table \ref{fig:space_things}).
-Unlike the enormous traditional satellites, nanosatellites weighing only 1–50 kg can be launched on the LEO around 2000 km from the ground.
-The number of these nanosatellites launched to LEO has known a considerable increase recently due to the achieved advancement in computer and electronics technologies.
-Instead of developing their satellite communication (considering all the protocols settings and the RF modulation used to enable robust space to ground communication), LoRa has been deployed to build wireless network service in space to allow easy and low-cost management of these nanosatellites.
-In \cite{techavijit2018internet} authors designed a high-quality wireless network in space to connect ad manage these nanosatellites from the ground via internet connection.
-The study provided in \cite{bashir2021low} analyzes the performance of the newly launched 3U Cubsat called by Satish Dhawan Satellite that carries a LoRa transceiver in terms of resistance to Doppler shift packet loss.
+The LoRa network has been proposed in the last few years as a leading technology enabling wireless network service in space due to its power in providing long-range communication and the great interest of the research community to establish low earth orbit (LEO) satellites (Fig.~\ref{fig:space_things}).
+Unlike the enormous traditional satellites, nanosatellites weighing only 1 to 50 kg can be launched into LEO at around 2000~km from the ground.
+The number of these nanosatellites launched into a LEO has considerably increased recently due to the advancements in computer and electronic technology.
+Thus, LEO nanosatellites have attracted substantial attention from the research community as promising alternatives for large-scale coverage in massive IoT networks, providing direct or indirect satellite connectivity \cite{s21217099}.
+Instead of developing satellite communication (considering all protocol settings and the RF modulation used to enable robust space-to-ground communication), LoRa has been deployed to build wireless network service in space to allow easy and low-cost management of these nanosatellites.
+In \cite{techavijit2018internet}, the authors designed a high-quality wireless network in space to connect and manage these nanosatellites from the ground via an internet connection.
+A study \cite{bashir2021low} analyzed the performance in terms of resistance to Doppler shift packet loss of the newly launched 3U CubeSat, called the Satish Dhawan Satellite, which carries a LoRa transceiver.